eclipse/paho.mqtt.javascript/org.eclipse.paho.mqtt.javascript.utility/README.md

 How to work
 1: Directly open index.html in browser.
-2: If can not open directly in a browser, please put the folder 'mqttUtility' in Web Server.
+2: If can not open directly in a browser, please put the folder of utility in Web Server.
 This is due to more restrictive handling of HTTP requests from local file system than from a web server.You can disable web security when starting the browser. e.g. Chrome:
    'chrome --disable-web-security ' or 'chrome --allow-file-access-from-files'